Seattle Modern Waterfront Home

 Feeling of movement

 A Family Room anchors one end of the home, while a multi-purpose Studio anchors the other.
-Circulating between these magnet spaces encourages interaction among family and friends, an important quality to the outgoing owners.
-The ‘boomerang skew’ in the floor plan is a dynamic response for direct views of Mt.
-Rainier from key spaces in the home.
-This translates into a feeling of movement in the forms and surfaces of the residence.
+Moving between these two “magnetic poles” encourages interaction among family and friends.
+The bend in the floor plan orients key spaces toward Mt.
+Rainier and creates a sheltered place on the water side of the house.

 Feeling of movement